 Do you need quotes for your renovation project?

 For the exterior, yards focused on nature and neutral tones will be on trend.
 Outdoor furniture will be simple but refined.
 As the trend of decluttering makes its way outdoors, low-maintenance landscaping and plants will be key.

 Natural or organic pools are being seen more and more.
-These types of pools feature aquatic plants as a filtration system, eliminating the need for chemicals like chlorine.
+They use aquatic plants as a filtration system, eliminating the need for chemicals like chlorine.
 These aquatic plants are in basins around the swimming area, so they are not directly where one swims.
-Not only are these pools environmentally friendly, they are also fair more visually appealing than a traditional round above-ground pool.
-Already popular in Austria since the 80s, natural swimming pools have been spreading across Europe, and are beginning to be seen in Quebec and Ontario, thanks to companies such as JardinsAquaDesign, Quiet Nature and Passion Pool & Pond.
-The natural style can also be achieved by the addition of a simple decorative water basin.
+Not only are these pools environmentally friendly, they are also far more visually appealing than a traditional round above-ground pool.
+Already popular in Austria since the 80s, natural swimming pools have been spreading across Europe and are beginning to be seen in Quebec and Ontario thanks to companies such as JardinsAquaDesign, Quiet Nature and Passion Pool & Pond.
+You can also integrate this natural home trend by adding a simple decorative water basin.

 The last few years have been marked by an infatuation with cooking.
-The “foodie” trend has grown to take space in our every day lives, as well as a focus on healthy, organic and local foods.
-These continuing trends will spread to the outdoors as well, with the emergence of outdoor kitchens.
-From this new trend comes a vegetable and herbs gardens, some going as far as building small greenhouses in their yards.
+The foodie trend has influenced our everyday lives and generated a focus on healthy, organic, and local foods.
+These continuing home trends will spread to the outdoors as well with outdoor kitchens.
+From this new trend comes vegetable and herb gardens, some going as far as building small greenhouses in their yards.